LIBRARY PRIVILEGES AND OBLIGATIONS

 Computer Labs and Classrooms

-The LRC includes two open computer labs, two electronic classrooms, and other labs and classrooms.
+The LRC includes two open computer labs, two electronic classrooms, one television room, one radio room and other labs and classrooms.
 The computer labs have over 45 computers loaded with commonly used software.
+The TV, radio and sound room contains state of the art equipment.
 High speed printers are networked to the computer labs.